 Who moved the goalpost?

 It’s pretty clear that finding a HOUSE was at the heart of the real estate business not so many years ago.
 These days, it appears that goalpost has moved.
 Good.
 Why good?
 Because, at least from what I’ve seen, today’s more educated buyers are seeking a HOME.
 They know that finding the ideal place we call home is definitely not the same thing as using the Internet to locate four walls and a roof on a lot somewhere.
 Home is clearly more than a structure; it is a feeling and a sensibility.
 Defining what that looks like becomes a lot easier when partnering with me: an experienced, professional Colorado Realtor.
-Best of all, it does not cost you anything to have me at your side, eliminating confusion and streamlining the process.
-I bring many skills to bear: extensive knowledge of communities/areas, building technology, negotiation, contracts, evaluating a prospective home before making an offer, and more.
+There’s nothing like having an expert by your side, eliminating confusion and streamlining the process.
+I bring a suite of skills to bear: extensive knowledge of communities/areas, building technology, negotiation, contracts, evaluating a prospective home before making an offer, and more.
 Another thing I’ve gotten pretty good at is presenting all of that information in everyday language, ever mindful of you, the busy Colorado Springs and Denver buyer.

 Finding a “house” is so yesterday